-- All Upfront.
+All Upfront.
 1-time payment covering the full term (1 year or 3 years)

 Partial Upfront.
 A portion of the full amount over the chosen term (also 1 year or 3 years).

 No Upfront.
 You commit to the full term and pay a regular fee every month.